Skip to main content

 Incremental loading with Arrow tables

 You can use incremental loading with Arrow tables as well.
-Usage is the same as without other dlt resources.
+Usage is the same as with other dlt resources.
 Refer to the incremental loading guide for more information.

 Example: